 Dr. Simpson obtained the B.S. and Ph.D. degrees in electrical engineering from Northwestern University, Evanston, IL, in 2003 and 2007, respectively.
-Her Ph.D. advisor was Prof. Allen Taflove and the title of her Ph.D. dissertation was “3-D FDTD Modeling of Impulsive Electromagnetic Propagation in the Global Earth-Ionosphere Waveguide below 30 kHz” (Click here to view PDF).
+Her Ph.D. advisor was Prof. Allen Taflove and the title of her Ph.D. dissertation was “3-D Finite-Difference Time-Domain (FDTD) Modeling of Impulsive Electromagnetic Propagation in the Global Earth-Ionosphere Waveguide below 30 kHz” (View PDF).
 As a graduate student, Dr. Simpson was a recipient of the National Science Foundation (NSF) Graduate Research Fellowship, and also received fellowships, awards, and grants-in-aid from the Institute of Electrical and Electronics Engineers (IEEE) Antennas and Propagation Society (AP-S), IEEE Microwave Theory and Techniques Society (MTT-S), McCormick School of Engineering, and Intel Corporation.
 She worked through a grant from the German Academic Exchange Service (DAAD) in Prof. Heyno Garbe's Electromagnetic Compatibility Lab at the University of Hannover, Germany in summer of 2002.
 In summers of 2003 - 2006, she worked as an engineering intern at Intel Corporation in Hillsboro, OR.

-Prof. Simpson's research activities have been funded by NASA, Sandia National Labs, Los Alamos National Labs, Intel Corporation, the Department of Energy, the Air Force Office of Scientific Research, and the National Science Foundation (NSF).
+Prof. Simpson's research activities have been funded by NASA, the Office of Naval Research, Sandia National Labs, Los Alamos National Labs, Intel Corporation, the Department of Energy, the Defense Advanced Research Projects Agency (DARPA), the Air Force Office of Scientific Research, and the National Science Foundation (NSF).
 She has received research and teaching awards, including a 2010 NSF Faculty Early Career Development (CAREER) Award (entitled “3-D Global Full-Maxwell's Equations Modeling of the Effects of a Coronal Mass Ejection on the Earth”), a 2011 Air Force Summer Faculty Fellowship, and the 2012 IEEE Antennas and Propagation Society Donald G. Dudley, Jr. Undergraduate Teaching Award.
-From 2010 - 2014, she was an associate editor of IEEE Transactions on Antennas and Propagation.
+For 2015-2018, she was elected to serve on the IEEE AP-S Administration Committee and also as Vice Chair of the U.S. National Committee (USNC) of the International Union of Radio Science (URSI) Commission B: Fields and Waves.
+In 2015, she was invited as one of 20 international scientists to serve on the 2015 NASA Living with a Star (LWS) Working Group Institute on geomagnetically-induced currents.
+She is currently serving as a track editor of , IEEE Transactions on Antennas and Propagation.